xiaoyunyang/xiaoyunyang.github.io/content/post/programming/open-source-for-okcupid.md

 This wasn't the first hackathon I organized and it surely won't be the last.
 I find the social accountability and synergy from hackathons to be truly motivating in shaping my focus to produce great work.
 It was pretty inspiring to see how much we were all able to accomplish in a short period of time (My co-worker Josh wrote [a tool for using Git as an Rsync replacement](https://github.com/thejoshwolfe/git-push-working-tree)!)

-Because there will be a demo at the end of the weekend, there was a real deadline to do the best you can to get to a working solution in 3 days.
-The deadline also helps to reduce the scope of the project to something achievable over a 3 day weekend.
+Because there will be a demo at the end of the weekend, there was a real deadline to do the best you can to get to a working solution in three days.
+The deadline also helps to reduce the scope of the project to something achievable over a three-day weekend.

-During the kickoff meeting, I identified a list of around 10 rules I wanted to implement and chose two of these rules which I think provide the most value and are easy enough to implement in 3 days.
+During the kickoff meeting, I identified a list of around ten rules I wanted to implement and chose two of these rules which I think provide the most value and are easy enough to implement in three days.

-Keeping the scope limited to what's achievable in 3 days really helped to kick the project off.
+Keeping the scope limited to what's achievable in three days really helped to kick the project off.
 At the demo, I was able to showcase two working rules [`no-eval-in-placeholder`](https://github.com/OkCupid/eslint-plugin-i18n-lingui/blob/main/docs/rules/no-eval-in-placeholder.md)

 ![eslint-plugin-i18n-lingui no-eval-in-placeholder](/post/images/open-source/no-eval-in-placeholder.png)